balthazarneveu/interactive_pipe/code_architecture.md

 - [`FilterCore`](/src/interactive_pipe/core/filter.py) adds two features to the `PureFilter`:
     - the routing mechanism needed to interconnect several filters in a pipeline
     - a cache `.cache_mem` to store the result of previous execution. `CachedResults` uses `StateChange` to check whether or not parameters have been updated.
-- [`Control`](/src/interactive_pipe/core/control.py) and [`KeyboardControl`](/src/interactive_pipe/core/keyboard.py) define how a parameter can vary (default_value, range, step, which key to press).
-In the graphical interface, these controls will later be interpreted & materialized as widgets (slider, buttons, checkboxes) or a keyboard interaction.
 - [`PipelineCore`](/src/interactive_pipe/core/pipeline.py) is defined by a sequence of filters interconnected to each other through a routing definition.
 Pipeline execution is performed using a [`PipelineEngine`](src/interactive_pipe/core/engine.py) which will:
     - simply take the outputs from previous filters and feed it to the next filter's `.apply_fn` and provide the updated parameters.
     - deal with the cache mechanism to avoid unnecessary computations.

 ## Headless